microsoft/vivainsights_zoom_int/README.md

 ### Viva Insights Administrator

 1. Create a mapping file `<email_id, hash_id>` to deidentify Zoom data, in `csv` format.
 This should be saved in the root of the `input` folder, and the file name should have the literal string `mapping file` in the name.
+It should have the following columns in the file:
+    - `PersonID`
+    - `HashID`
 2. Insert the `hash_id` into the VI organizational data file.

 ### Viva Insights Analyst